secfree-seed/FileOutliner/README.md

 # FileOutliner

+FileOutliner is a local-first Markdown note app with an outliner editor:
+1. Notes are edited in an outliner (infinite-list) experience inspired by WorkFlowy and Logseq.
-FileOutliner is a local-first Markdown note app with an outline editor.
-Notes stay as plain `.md` files in your workspace, so they remain easy to manage with Git or any editor.
+2. Notes stay as plain `.md` files in your workspace, so they remain easy to manage with Git or any editor.

 ## Why FileOutliner